A year long package designed to support those in middle leadership roles.

 Each term there will be one face to face session at Learning Network 9.30-3pm and one ONLINE session after school 3.30-5pm

-- Effective collaboration and teamwork, developing team norms and fostering productive forms of conflict in teams.
+- Building an effective team: developing norms and agreed ways of working; managing conflict in teams.

-- Accountability and self-review including professional conversations, coaching and mentoring.
+- Accountability and self-review: internal accountability; professional conversations; coaching and mentoring.

 Mark is an educator by background and has worked across the New Zealand education system for nearly three decades as a teacher, school leader and consultant.
 Mark initially trained as a primary teacher before working in the secondary sector for 15 years, most recently as a foundation Deputy Principal at Albany Senior High School, the country’s first ILE high school.
 The majority of Mark’s work in schools is based on leadership development and supporting schools to implement change projects large and small.
 Mark holds a PhD from the University of Melbourne on change leadership, and he has published widely nationally and internationally on how to ensure change efforts a successful in schools.